SAP-samples/btp-build-resilient-apps/03-PrepareBTP/README.md

    ![Enter name](./images/booster4.png)

 7. On the next screen you can add your needed Users:
+ - Enter email addresses of SAP BTP account you want to assign the Administor Role Collections.
- - Enter Administor's ID (you can enter IDs of people you would like to have the admin role)
+ - Enter email addresses of SAP BTP account you want to assign the Developer Role Collections.
- - Enter developer's ID
+-
 8. Click on *Next*

  ![Add Users](./images/booster10.png)

 9. After you reviewed your account click on *Finish*